gcba-iris/iris/README.md

 tag1|subtag1|02,56,58,8|subtag2|sds,sd,wtr,ghd
 ```

 The flow tag is the first part of the message.
 It allows Iris to know how to route the message to the right handler.
-Therefore, a tag must be unique and belong to a single flow.
+Thus a tag must be unique and belong to a single flow.
+Subtags are optional.
-Subtags, on the other hand, are optional.

 #### Handler